DataScienceLabFHSWF/WiTraPresAnomaly/README.md

 # WiTraPresAnomaly

+### The code is currently being cleaned up and commented for publication

 This is the code repository for the paper: Development of a demonstator plant for hot stamping of metal sheets with a machine learning assisted anomaly detection control system
 The full text can be found here: [LINK]
 ## Hot Stamping Anomaly Detection System